 Kitchen Tools Set

-In the 19th century, the variety of materials increased and we found everything from copper or wrought iron pots to pots made of some other materials.
+In the 19th century, the variety of materials used in kitchen utensils expanded, ranging from copper and wrought iron pots to utensils made from various other materials.